scipy-conference/scipy_proceedings/papers/james_bergstra_skdata/james_bergstra_skdata.rst

             ...

+The next few sub-sections describe what the methods of this class (as a representative low-level data set classes) and other elements of the module are supposed to do.
 There is a convention that this low-level logic for each data (e.g. *foo*) should be written in a Python file called ``skdata.foo.dataset``.
 Other projects may implement data set classes in whatever files are convenient.
 Technically, there is no requirement that the low-level routines adhere to any standard interface, because SkData includes no functions meant to work on *any* data set.
-The next few sub-sections describe, at least qualitatively, what the methods of this class (as a representative low-level data set class) and other elements of the module are supposed to do.

 Context and Documentation